 The defendant may have several possible lines of defence to avoid or limit the claim, for instance:

-- The accident or incident was not caused by the defendant.
+- the accident or incident was not caused by the defendant;

-- The accident or incident was partly caused by the claimant.
+- the accident or incident was partly caused by the claimant;

-- The accident was caused by a third party, not the defendant.
+- the accident was caused by a third party, not the defendant;

-- The defendant had no legal duty of care towards the claimant.
+- the defendant had no legal duty of care towards the claimant;

-- The injuries or condition were not caused by the accident or incident.
+- the injuries or condition were not caused by the accident or incident.

 In a personal injury claim, it is for the claimant to prove their claim on the balance of probabilities.
 The claimant is required to prove that the defendant owed them a duty of care, the duty of care was breached causing the accident or incident, and that the claimant’s personal injuries were a direct result.

-In instances where the defendant raises a defence (as opposed to a mere denial of the claim raised) it is then for the defendant to prove their defence.
+Where the defendant raises a defence (as opposed to a mere denial of the claim raised) it is then for the defendant to prove their defence.
 So, for instance, if the defendant alleges you were driving at 50mph in a 30mph speed limit zone and were therefore to blame for the accident, the defendant may have to provide the evidence to prove this.

 The defendant may have grounds to dispute the facts as put forward by the claimant, for example, photographic evidence or CCTV footage may disclose a different interpretation or record of what actually occurred that throws doubt on the claimant’s case.

-The defendant may be able to demonstrate that no duty was owed to the claimant.
-For example, a claimant may be making a personal injury claim against the local authority based on a tree that is overhanding a public pavement.
+The defendant may be able to show that no duty was owed to the claimant.
+For example, a claimant may be making a personal injury claim against the local authority based on a tree that is overhanging a public pavement.
 The local authority may be able to prove that it had no legal responsibility to trim the overhanging part of the tree, therefore it had no duty of care towards the plaintiff.

-If it is alleged that you were partly to blame for the accident, and this is proven, any compensation award you receive will be reduced proportionately.
+If it is alleged you were partly to blame for the accident, and this is proven, any compensation award you receive will be reduced proportionately.
 If, for instance, you are awarded £50,000 compensation for personal injuries following a road traffic accident but you were found 20% liable because you were not indicating, your award would be decreased to £40,000.

 In rare cases, a valid defence of automatism can be made out.
-Automatism effectively means the defendant was not in control of his actions at the relevant time because of intervening circumstances, such as a sudden illness.
+Automatism means the defendant was not in control of his actions at the relevant time because of intervening circumstances, such as a sudden illness.
 However, such cases are very fact-specific, and events and the condition and state of mind of the defendant leading up to the incident will be critical to the outcome.